Magesh08/Magesh08/README.md

-- 🔭 I’m currently working on **Expanse Tracker Web app**
+- 🔭 I’m currently working on **NaNo Robot Picking**

-- 🌱 I’m currently learning **React js (Web development)**
+- 🌱 I’m currently learning **Flutter,FlutterFlow,Python**

-- ✨ I’m looking to collaborate on React JS and JavaScript
+- ✨ I’m looking to collaborate on Flutter

-- 🧑🏾‍💻 I’m interested in Web Development, JavaScript, and React.js.
+- 🧑🏾‍💻 I’m interested in Native App Development, Daer, and Flutter.

 - 📫 How to reach me **mageshvaran16@gmail.com**